Greater Clark Parks District Funding

 These taxes are collected when real estate is sold.
 Clark County and the city of Vancouver and Clark County adopted a real estate excise tax for parks in 1996 and readopted the tax in 2002.
 Business, development and real estate representatives supported both actions.

-The Board of County Councilors determines how to spend revenue from real estate excise taxes collected in the urban and rural areas outside city limits.
+The Clark County Council determines how to spend revenue from real estate excise taxes collected in the urban and rural areas outside city limits.